dubhcait/prep/documentation/product-owner-guide.md

 ### Our agile process

 Agile is a way of working that aims to be transparency, inspection, and adaptation.
-Each

 The roles particularly relevant to the agile process are; your role as product owner and the scrum master.
 Agile is aims to optimize flexibility, creativity, and productivity